liberland/docs/blockchain/judiciary/initial_proposal.md

 ## Decentralized Registers
 Along with the previous system, we can also decentralize our property register operations.
 The relevant Ministry would create an entry and add background information, which is generally straightforward or automated.

-The Jury then makes a final Confirmation or Rejection.
+The Judge then makes a final Confirmation or Rejection.
 These decisions will mostly be affirmations.
 Hence they are considered low-stakes/low gains games.

 To make these games more engaging, we could utilize the Complex Advisory Opinion and establish a group of on-chain Registrars who operate the Registry instead of the Ministry.
 These Registrars could even propose different opinions on what to inscribe, making the games about these matters more interesting.